New: Tags in SAP Cloud ALM for Implementation

 If you have read until the end, we would like to know what you think!
 Leave us a like or comment here on this blog post.
 Have fun with tagging in SAP Cloud ALM, if you don’t have the solution yet,try it in our demo system.

-For more information on What’s New with SAP Cloud ALM for implementation in Q4 2021 there will be a live session on January 20, 2022 4pm CET*.
+For more information on What’s New with SAP Cloud ALM for implementation in Q4 2021 there has been a live session on January 20, 2022 4pm CET, the recording is now available*.

 *Free of charge, to access SAP Learning Hub a valid S-user and one-time sign up is required.